Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-s-Sa9DA4pDc.md

 ### Transcript

-> nice so now that i've added and removed all those layouts actually done i don't think i removed them completely today am i still binding them yes so i wanted to remove these bindings and replace them rams i think well i know what i can do i can take a look at see how they i'm done so get element shader bindings this is the set of it's in the cpp he thinks yep
+> nice so now that I've added and removed all those layouts actually done I don't think I removed them completely today am I still binding them yes so I wanted to remove these bindings and replace them rams I think well I know what I can do I can take a look at see how they I'm done so get element shader bindings this is the set of it's in the cpp he thinks yep